 Stage Event Security Limited was acquired by Ipserv Ltd on 26 April 2018.
-The Director (Operations & Place) and the Head of Human Resources are also Company Directors.
+The Director (Operations & Place) and the Head of Human Resources and Cllr Colin Kreidewolf (from 26 June 2023) are also Company Directors.

-As at 31 March 2023, all the allotted called up ordinary share capital of the Company was owned by Ipserv Limited.
-As the Council owns all the allotted shares of Ipserv Ltd, it therefore has a controlling influence.
+As at 31 March 2024, all the allotted called up ordinary share capital of the Company was owned by Ipserv Limited.
+As the Council owns all the alloted shares of Ipserv Ltd, it therefore has a controlling influence.